 The long-term health risks of not having a work-life balance include burnout, low productivity, absenteeism, anxiety, chronic stress, and depression.
 This may lead to increased employee turnover, lower workplace morale, and prove costly to employers in the long run.

-Ensuring that your employees are well rested and not hurting their personal lives and wellbeing due to work demands is ultimately in the interest of your business.
+Ensuring that your employees are well rested and not hurting their personal lives and wellbeing due to work demands is ultimately in the interests of your business.

 How can I help my staff protect their mental wellbeing and achieve a work-life balance?